-STW programs have attracted a lot of attention as a tool to subsidize labor hoarding, and have been aggressively used during the current COVID-19 crisis.
+During the COVID-19 crisis, STW programs attracted a lot of attention as a tool to subsidize labor hoarding and were aggressively used across OECD countries.
 Yet, very little is known about their effects and welfare consequences.
 This paper contributes to our understanding of STW programs, by providing new high-quality administrative data and a compelling quasi-experimental setting to investigate the employment and welfare consequences of STW.

 The first important takeaway from our analysis is that STW has positive and significant effects on employment.
 The second takeaway is that, to assess the welfare consequences of this increase in employment, the degree of persistence of the shock is key.
-The welfare effects of STW differ markedly if the shock is temporary or if it persists over time.
+The welfare effects of STW differ markedly depending on whether the shock is temporary or persistent.

-In the presence of temporary shocks, our paper confirms that substantial frictions prevent efficient labor hoarding by firms.
-We provide evidence of the presence of two types of frictions that make employment inefficiently low in response to temporary shocks: first, frictions such as liquidity constraints that prevent firms from transferring resources across time; second, frictions, such as wage and hour rigidities that prevent surplus from being transferred between workers and firms.
-Our results show that the positive employment effects of STW are significantly larger when these frictions are more prevalent.
+Our paper confirms that, in the presence of temporary shocks, substantial frictions prevent efficient labor hoarding by firms.
+We provide evidence of the presence of two types of frictions that may make employment inefficiently low in response to temporary shocks: first, frictions such as liquidity constraints that prevent firms from transferring resources across time; second, frictions such as wage and hour rigidities that prevent surplus from being transferred between workers and firms.
+Our results suggest that the positive employment effects of STW are significantly larger when these frictions are more prevalent.

-When the shock becomes persistent, our paper highlights that the benefits of STW must be traded-off against the potential reallocation effects of the program.
+When the shock becomes persistent, the benefits of STW must be traded-off against the potential reallocation effects of the program.
 The severity of the reallocation problem depends on the characteristics of the employer-employee matches that are hit by the shock.
 In the context of the Great Recession in Italy, we show that the shock was quite persistent and hit firms that had low productivity prior to the crisis.
 These employment matches were unable to survive a persistent shock; as a consequence, STW was a temporary fix for the majority of them.
 The positive effects of STW did not on average survive the end of the program.
 The positive effects of STW lasted longer only for firms that had higher productivity prior to the recession.
 Overall, our paper shows that, by keeping workers in low productivity firms, STW had negative effects on reallocation and productivity, although the magnitude of these effects remains limited.
-The results also suggest that - to maximize program effectiveness - STW should be targeted on high-productivity firms facing liquidity constraints.
+The results also suggest that - to maximize program effectiveness - STW should be targeted to high-productivity firms facing liquidity constraints.